+Board of Directors

-Board of Directors Pursuant to Article 5 b) of the Rules and Regulations of the Organisation and Functioning of the Board of Directors, the Board is responsible for "the determination of the company's tax strategy and of its risk control and management policy, including tax risks, and the oversight of its internal information and control systems", and is ultimately responsible for guaranteeing an internal control environment conducive to complete, reliable and timely, financial reporting.
+The Board of Directors is responsible for "determining the Company's tax strategy, of its risk control and management policy, including tax risks, and the oversight of its internal information and control systems", as stated in Article 43 of the Articles of Association and Article 5 b) of the Rules and Regulations of the Organisation and Functioning of the Board of Directors, being ultimately responsible for guaranteeing an internal control environment conducive to complete, reliable and timely, financial reporting.

-Pursuant to Article 26 of the said regulations, the Audit and Compliance Committee has been delegated the duty of overseeing the internal information and control systems.
+Pursuant to Article 26 of the said regulations, the Board of Directors, through the Audit and Compliance Committee, carries out the aforementioned duty of overseeing the internal information and control systems.